eman00x2x/eo-webkit.js/README.md

 # eo.userClient
-The userClient module collects and manages client-related data, including:
+The eo.userClient collects and manages client-related data, including:
 * User Agent: The client's browser user agent string.
 * Geo Information: The client's location data (retrieved from ipinfo.io).
 * Browser Detection: Determines the browser name based on the user agent.